cckmwong-data/trading_SP500/README.md

 1. **ARMA(p,q), where p, q are in the range of 0 and 4 (with d=0)** for conditional mean forecasts
 2. **GARCH(1,1)** for conditional variance forecasts

-ARIMA order selection is performed using **AIC minimization** via `auto.arima()`.
+ARIMA order selection is performed using **AIC (Akaike's Information Criterion) minimization** via `auto.arima()`.
 A fixed GARCH(1,1) structure is then applied to capture volatility clustering in the ARIMA residuals.

 ### Trading Strategy Logic